mrkk95/Web-Scraping-Basic/README.md

   <li>pip install bs4</li>
   <li>pip install html5lib</li>
 </ul>
-change the url from my portfolio site link to website that u want to scrap.</br>
+change the url from my portfolio site link to website that you want to scrap.</br>
 And use different commands from main.py.</br>
 I have commented many commands,If you want to use remove '#' and run in your terminal.